 Students study the sources of U.S. law and the structure of the U.S. court system.
 Students also learn the fundamentals of the case method of legal education and statutory construction, and study how cases progress through the American court system.
 The course will also explore topics of judicial review, federalism, separation of powers, and the practical and political limitations of these concepts.
 Students will then use case analysis skills to examine landmark U.S. Supreme Court cases.

-*Required for international students in the traditional track.
+*Required for foreign-trained LL.M. students.
 Domestic students are exempt from this course.

 Visit Berkeley Law’s Schedule of Classes for a full and current listing of courses.